benjaminesser/cse15l-lab-reports/week7/lab-report-week7.md

 6. Keys pressed: <c><d><space><l><tab><enter>, <Ctrl-c><Ctrl-v><enter>, <Ctrl-c><Ctrl-v><space><L><tab><T><e><s><t><s><enter>

 Here I type "cd l" and then tab which autocompletes to "cd lab7/".
 This command navigates me to the lab7/ directory.
 Then I copy "javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java" from the CS15L website and paste it into the terminal.
 This command compiles all of the java files in lab7/, which is the directory that I am now in.
-Next I copy "java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore" from the CS15L website
+Next I copy "java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore" from the CS15L website and patste it into the terminal.
+Then I add ListExamplesTests after this (using `<tab>` to help complete the commmand).
+This command runs the class file called "ListExamplesTests" which contains the tests that fail.

+7. Keys pressed: